dssjoblom/rails-ansible-stack/README.md

 0. Add a DNS record for the host, for setting up SSL

+   How to do this depends on your DNS provider.

 1. Create a copy of 'example.yaml', say 'staging.yaml', changing
    ansible_host, ansible_user and so on appropriately: